 BE: Right now in Hollywood diversity is at the forefront of conversations.
-I think the last three years we have seen Primetime television become more diverse.
+I think the last three years we have seen Primetime television become more diverse than in years past.
 I think what is unique about “The Good Place’s” cast is that not only is it diverse in ethnicity, but also religion.
 In the first episode -within the first five minutes there’s a discussion about who was right about “The Good Place.” and Micheal says “The Christians were right, so were the Muslims, so were the Buddhist” etc. So how important is the cast’s diversity to pushing Hollywood to hire more actors of different backgrounds?

 WJH: I think it’s incredibly important.
 I think the world is much more multicultural than what we typically see on TV.
 I feel like a lot of people’s lives look very different from what they see on TV.
 It’s not to say that people don’t have circles of friends that are all the same race, ethnicity or religion, I totally get that too.
 But, for me and for a lot of my peer group our world doesn’t look like that.
-I’ve been in New York for 12 years and my world is very verse.
+I’ve been in New York for 12 years, and my world is very verse.
 The people that I associate with are not all one thing at any given time.
 I really appreciate this show and TV in general for embracing that kind of inclusion.
 I think it’s important also to represent people, in not only representing different ethnicities on screen, that’s important too, but showing people playing roles that just happen to be roles, but occupied by someone who looks different or sounds different, or moves differently and not making it the main [part] of the script.
 I think it’s cool to have different ethnicities in these roles and there’s no mention of ethnicity.
 And I think that’s worth wild too.
-There’s a lot of conversations being had and I appreciate that, I think we still have a ways to go.
+There’s a lot of conversations being had, and I appreciate that I think we still have ways to go.
 One thing I like about this show is I don’t think I’ve ever seen a cast like this on Primetime TV very often, if at all.
 I think that’s kinda dope.

 BE: One of the things I enjoy most about this show is how colorful the language is without cursing.
-I find it entertaining to watch the different ways the language is being flipped and it makes it the kind of show you can watch with your family.
+I find it entertaining to watch the different ways the language is being flipped, and it makes it the kind of show you can watch with your family.
 How hard is it to keep a straight face during filming?

 WJH: It gets tough.
 We’ve had some moments where some of us have actually said the curse word because you’re trying to reprogram yourself a little bit.
 In general, the course language substitutions are so witty that I spend a lot of time in awe of the way it is written because it totally works the same way.
 Here’s the other thing, it’s the perfect way to explain this person who would use all of this language is all of a sudden not use this language.
 Eleanor would totally just curse everyone out because that’s how she rolls!
 We can’t honestly say those words on TV, so it’s a great diversion.
-If you can’t cover it completely you might as well point to it.
+If you can’t cover it completely, you might as well point to it.
 I think that’s a really great philosophy.
 I think they do it really well.
 I remember reading the script thinking that is very clever.

 BE: What would the perfect place be for you?

-WJH: Career wise I’m living the dream.
+WJH: Career-wise I’m living the dream.
 Being on this show is literally the thing I’ve been working towards my whole life.
-Not saying there won’t be new goals, at some point but honestly this is the thing that I wanted to do and I couldn’t imagine being on a better show and being involved with a better group of people.
+Not saying there won’t be new goals, at some point but honestly, this is the thing that I wanted to do and I couldn’t imagine being on a better show and being involved with a better group of people.
 As far as my good place in general, I don’t know.
 Basically somewhere in a beautiful setting playing video games, eating tacos, and hanging out with my lady.
 That would be it.

 BE: I want to circle back around to the time where you almost quit.
-Right now there maybe an entertainer on the brinks of giving up.
+Right now there may be an entertainer on the brinks of giving up.
 What advice would you give them when they’re so close to the finish line but feel like they can’t make it?

 WJH: There’re a couple of different things: You never know what’s on the other side of the door, that’s something my girlfriend said to me.
 If you knew what was on the other side of the door, what would you do differently?
 It was an interesting thought exercise for me.
-If I knew that I was going to be ok would I seriously be contemplating of quitting right now?
+If I knew that I was going to be ok would I seriously be contemplating quitting right now?
 Or if I knew that I wasn’t going to be ok, would I be seriously contemplating quitting right now.
 More than anything, what it made me realize is if it stops making you happy and it becomes a burden really think about whether or not you want to continue.
-If it makes you happy but you’re not getting the success you want out of it, then maybe think about riding it out.
-For me, I think the reason why I stayed with acting is because I was happier doing that more than anything else.
-The reason why I thought about quitting was because it stopped making me happy and it was time for me to reevaluate. if you really love it and you really want to do it, stay with it.
+If it makes you happy, but you’re not getting the success you want out of it, then maybe think about riding it out.
+For me, I think the reason why I stayed with acting is that I was happier doing that more than anything else.
+The reason why I thought about quitting was that it stopped making me happy and it was time for me to reevaluate.
+If you really love it and you really want to do it, stay with it.
 If you need another way to not tie your self-worth or your entire being in this thing then do that, just stay with it.
 Don’t let it run your entire life.
 But if it stops making you actively happy, then what’s the point?
 If you don’t like it anymore then why are you doing it?